 Transfer credit grades are not included in the student's grade point average.
 It is recommended that students request the acceptance of transfer credits during their first semester.
-Students should consult the Declarations, Waivers, and Forms webpage for transfer documentation and instructions.
+Students should consult the Academic Policies, Forms, and Handbooks for Graduate Students webpage for transfer documentation and instructions.